phenix-project/phenix-api/README.md

 # Phenix API Documentation

 - The goal of this documentation is to define a common interface to run Phenix from multiple frontends (GUIs, notebooks, visualization software, etc.)
-- The reference implementation uses [Pyro5](https://pyro5.readthedocs.io/en/latest/), which provides a huge number of features ready to use.
+- The reference implementation uses [Pyro](https://pyro5.readthedocs.io/en/latest/), which provides a huge number of features ready to use.
 Some highlights:
 	- Pure Python, requests are executed as method calls
-	- Different serializers (serpent, json, marshal, msgpack)
+	- Different serializers (serpent, json, marshal, pickle, msgpack)
 	- IPv4, IPv6 or Unix domain sockets
 	- Optional secure connections via SSL/TLS
- - Whenever possible, logic should reside on the server side.
-For example, after a program completes the server should offer a relevant scene.
-The client does not need to contain logic to anticipate and request all the possible results.
+ - The goal is to have clearly defined requests and responses.
+The [Stripe](https://stripe.com/docs/api) API is a good example of a well documented API.
+In that API the responses are JSON encoded.
+Because we are using Pyro, it makes sense for responses to be plain Python dictionaries.
+Different backend serializers can then be used interchangeably, which where JSON would be one option.

 ### Request Types
 - Program requests: Client wants to run a Phenix program